Death and state funeral of Raúl Alfonsín: Funeral

 When the first news of the death of Alfonsín were released, the vicinity of his house at the Santa Fe avenue was filled by hundreds of people, who started a Candlelight vigil.
 The multitude included friends, neighbors and political supporters.
 The politicians Felipe Solá and Ricardo Gil Lavedra attended the meeting as well.
 The balconies of nearby houses were filled with flowers and banners.

 The president Cristina Fernández de Kirchner was out of the country at the moment, and although she arranged an early return, she could not return to the country in time for the funeral.
 As a result, the vice president Julio Cobos arranged the state funeral of Alfonsín, alongside Eduardo Fellner (president of the Chamber of deputies) and José Pampuro (acting president of the Senate).
 His widow, former First Lady of Argentina María Lorenza Barreneche, was unable to attend her husband's public state funeral due to her own declining health.

 As a former Argentine president, his body was displayed at the Blue Hall of the Palace of the Argentine National Congress.
 He also set three days of national mourning, from March 31 to April 2.
 Daniel Scioli, governor of the Buenos Aires Province (birthplace of Alfonsín), also announced a provincial mourning.
 Almost a thousand people attended, and at some moments they sang the Argentine National Anthem.

-The people were allowed to enter to the Congress on April 1, 10:00.
+The people were allowed to enter the Congress on April 1, 10:00.
 Initially, it was intended to keep the Congress open until 20:00, but the number of people attending it forced to delay it for the morning of April 2.
 The event was attended by the former presidents Carlos Menem, Fernando de la Rúa, Eduardo Duhalde and Néstor Kirchner, all the members of the Supreme Court of Argentina, mayor Mauricio Macri, governor Daniel Scioli, the president of Uruguay Tabaré Vázquez and several other politicians.
 The Congress was visited by almost 40,000 people.
 It was the largest state funeral in Argentina since the death of Juan Perón in 1974.

 There was a ceremony afterwards with speeches from politicians from Alfonsín's tenure and from the Kirchner administration.
 The ceremony was aired in cadena nacional.
 It was followed by a mass given by José María Arancedo, archbishop of Santa Fe.
 Finally, a procession in the Callao Avenue with a military escort took the corpse to the La Recoleta Cemetery.
 People threw flowers to the coffin, flew Argentine and radical flags, and sung the national anthem.
 He was left in the pantheon for the veterans of the Revolution of the Park, until he got a special one for himself.

 Twenty-two Argentine bishops at the Holy See held a mass for Alfonsín as well.
 It was at the Archbasilica of St. John Lateran, and was attended by the Argentine ambassador Juan Pablo Cafiero, the Italian monsignor Giuseppe Laterza and the Argentine monsignor Guillermo Karcher.
 The bishops met Pope Benedict XVI the following day.